ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- is a "managed" service and not "fully managed"
 	\- one still have to manually scale up your resources and create Read Replicas to improve scalability
 	\- provides metrics in real time for the OS that your DB instance runs on.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
-	 IAM database authentication works with MySQL and PostgreSQL.
-Authentication is handled by `AWSAuthenticationPlugin`—an AWS-provided plugin that works seamlessly with IAM to authenticate your IAM users. **Benefits:** Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL) You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+	 \- ==IAM database authentication works with MySQL and PostgreSQL.== Authentication is handled by `AWSAuthenticationPlugin`—an AWS-provided plugin that works seamlessly with IAM to authenticate your IAM users. **Benefits:** Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL) You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
 For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security
 	\- **transparent data encryption (TDE)** is primarily used to encrypt stored data on your DB instances running Microsoft SQL Server, and not the data that are in transit.

 ​	\- **CloudWatch** gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.  ==**Enhanced Monitoring** metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.==